IlkinQafarov/bedrock-wiki/docs/scripting/gametest-qna.md

 ## Experimental Modules

--   Q you've indicated in the past that there is hope all commands will become API's.
+-   **Q:** you've indicated in the past that there is hope all commands will become API's.
 If an experimental feature arrives, will it get api support and if so will that be in an experimental module?

 -   **A:** We definitely want to have APIs for experimental features.
 We haven't decided exactly how we'll do that.
 Maybe a separate module, mojang-minecraft-experimental or something like that?
 This would mirror how C++ handles not yet standardized types in experimental namespaces.